darisusu/tp/docs/UserGuide.md

 ### `list` — View all clients
 **Format:** `list`
-Displays the entire client list.
+Displays the entire client list.<br>
+If user is on dashboard, it will redirect to the client tab.

 ---